BoDonkey/tribal-drum-game/Game Mechanics/Characters/companion-integration.md

 ### Companion Spirit Connection

-At the highest relationship levels, companions reveal their connection to the haldi spirits:
+At the highest relationship levels, companions reveal their connection to the veridian spirits:

 #### Spirit Intermediaries
-- Companions can help communicate with region-specific haldi
+- Companions can help communicate with region-specific veridian
 - Unlocks special spirit-assisted crafting techniques
 - Allows gathering of otherwise inaccessible spirit-connected materials
 - Enables creation of items that bridge physical and spirit realms